-Immigration Equality is seeking an intern to assist the Development Department in our lower Manhattan office.
+Immigration Equality is seeking an intern to assist the Development Department.
 The intern will commit to 15-20 hours per week for at least three months (start and end dates are negotiable).
 Because Immigration Equality’s office is structured as an open, team-oriented space, development interns will also gain insight into many different facets of non-profit work, all while helping Immigration Equality raise more funds to advance its mission.
 We accept applications on a rolling basis for spring, summer and fall internships.
 This opportunity is non-paid.

 Responsibilities include but are not limited to:

 - Conducting prospect research on individual, foundation, and corporate donors

 - A hands-on experience with the planning of organizational special events

 - Maintaining client and donor database (Salesforce), including updating records of our supporters